 On March 20, 2006, in connection with the transaction, we entered into a Bridge Note Purchase Agreement ("Notes Purchase Agreement") with PHTN for the sale of three 8% Notes by SIGA, for \$1,000,000 each.
 The first, second and third Notes were issued on March 20, 2006, April 19, 2006, and June 19, 2006, respectively.
-The proceeds of the Notes are used by the Company for (i) expenses directly related to the development of SIGA's lead product, SIGA-246, (ii) expenses related to the Company's planned merger with PHTN and (iii) corporate overhead.
-Pursuant to a Security Agreement between SIGA and PHTN, also entered into on March 20, 2006, the Notes are secured by a first priority security interest in the Company's assets (other than assets subject to the security interest granted to General Electric Capital Corporation).
+The proceeds of the Notes were used by the Company for (i) expenses directly related to the development of SIGA's lead product, SIGA-246, (ii) expenses related to the Company's planned merger with PHTN and (iii) corporate overhead.
+Pursuant to a Security Agreement between SIGA and PHTN also entered into on March 20, 2006, the Notes were secured by a first priority security interest in the Company's assets (other than assets subject to the security interest granted to General Electric Capital Corporation).
+On October 23, 2006, we paid PHTN \$3,114,400 in full repayment of the three notes and interest accrued thereon.

-We believe that our existing cash combined with anticipated cash flows, including receipt of future funding from government contracts and grants will be sufficient to support our operations beyond June 30, 2007, and that sufficient cash flows will be available to meet our business objectives.
-We have developed a plan to further reduce the Company's operating expenses in the event that sufficient funds are not available, or if we are not able to obtain funding from the anticipated government contracts and grants, which would be sufficient to enable us to operate beyond June 30, 2007.
-If we are unable to raise adequate capital or achieve profitability, future operations will need to be scaled back or discontinued.
+We believe that our existing cash combined with anticipated cash flows, including receipt of future funding from government contracts and grants will be sufficient to support our operations beyond the next twelve months and that sufficient cash flows will be available to meet our business objectives.